reactos/reactos/README.md

 ## More information

-ReactOS™ is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, Seven).

-The ReactOS project, although currently focused on Windows Server 2003 compatibility, is always keeping an eye toward compatibility with Windows Vista and future Windows NT releases.
+ReactOS is a Free and Open Source operating system based on the Windows architecture, providing support for existing applications and drivers, and an alternative to the current dominant consumer operating system.

+It is not another wrapper built on Linux, like WINE.
+It does not attempt or plan to compete with WINE; in fact, the user-mode part of ReactOS is almost entirely WINE-based and our two teams have cooperated closely in the past.
+ReactOS is also not "yet another OS".
+It does not attempt to be a third player, like SkyOS or any other alternative OS out there.
+People are not meant to uninstall Linux and use ReactOS instead; ReactOS is a replacement for Windows users who want a Windows replacement that behaves just like Windows.

-More information is available at: https://www.reactos.org Also see the [media\doc](/media/doc/) subdirectory for some sparse notes.
+More information is available at: https://www.reactos.org.

+Also see the [media\doc](/media/doc/) subdirectory for some sparse notes.

 ## Who is responsible

-See the CREDITS file.
+See the [CREDITS] file.

 ## ReactOS SVN and GIT mirrors